stanleychy/zk-uni/asset/week_4/assignment.md

 2. Kimchi is a proof system in the Mina protocol and is a improved version of PLONK.
 They use a bulletproof-style polynomial commitment in Kimchi so there is no need for a trusted setup.
 Also, they added more registers to PLONK so it can takes more input and perform more complex computation.

 ## Question 4: Final Project Ideas
+1.
+   - Idea 1: Building the [Stratego](https://en.wikipedia.org/wiki/Stratego) in zero knowledge gameplay.
+In the original gameplay, when a player attack opponent's piece by moving to occupied space, both players have to reveal the piece.
+With zero knowledge movement we will not need to reveal both pieces to garantee a attack result.
+At the same time we dont need a third person as the judge.
+I believe games are very good at promoting new technology to general public while improving the existing gameplay.
+   - Idea 2: A zero-knowledge prover of citizenship or identity document.
+We are seeing a trend of traditional services like banking going digital/online.
+Its normal for these services requesting users to upload their passport or id card or sensitive information for Know Your Customer(KYC).
+The security concern is clear when users are being asked to pass such data online and I think privacy can be improved with zero knowledge proof in such process.

+2. Zero knowledge is relatively new to public and there are very few fun product in the market.
+Building a fun board game in my point of view is a very efficient way to onboard new users.
+However, this simple game with extra techical complexity may not be very attractive to players.
+Compare to my second idea that already has a strong use case the game is not very valuable in solving real world problem.
+However, my second idea is very ambitious with quite a large technical scope which I am not confident to be able to finsh on time.
+I am more prefer the game idea as I have game development background so it should be within my capability.

 ## Question 5: Thinking in ZK